udacity/workingfrom/README.md

 ###Using with Slack
 The easiest way to deploy this code is to run it as a [Heroku app](https://devcenter.heroku.com/articles/getting-started-with-python-o).
 Then, create a Slack command for your team and hook it up.

+Make sure you update the settings file appropriately.
+You'll need your own token which you get from Slack.
+Also, be sure to set DEBUG to False when you're ready to use it for realz.

 ###License
 The MIT License (MIT)